 The Blur tool gives you the ability to blur an entire photo or selectively blur photos by painting the effect exactly where you want it.
 This is the perfect tool to use when you are wanting to create depth of field in your frame.
 After clicking on the Blur tool, you’ll find that the entire image becomes blurred, which is great if you’re going for a whimsical look or you’re needing to blur photo details before adding text to photos.
 You can adjust the amount of Blur using the slider.

-To create amazing depth of field, click on the Paint tab (next to Adjust).
+To create amazing depth of field, click on the Erase tab (next to Adjust).
 Adjust your Brush Size and paint the portion of your photo that you want to be your focal point.
 All of your painted areas will be crisp and clear.

 From here, you can click back over to the Adjust tab to increase or decrease the amount of Blur you’ve painted onto the image.
 When you’re finished, click the blue checkmark to apply the blur.